What's New, What's News ..... Scotch Macaskill's Wildlife Blog

 I know some will look at this photo and wonder why "it's all blurry" - but for me it portrays the speed and desperation of "running for your life" better than would a picture of the impala frozen in flight.

-All the photographs were taken in the Sabi Sands Game Reserve while staying at Elephants Plains Game Lodge, a family-run lodge within Sabi Sands.
+Most the leopard photographs were taken in the Sabi Sands Game Reserve while staying at Elephants Plains Game Lodge, a family-run lodge within Sabi Sands.

 In addition, the original Leopards page has been revamped, now also showcasing images mainly from Elephant Plains.